rhoml/nexus3-crowd-plugin/README.md

 With a bit of research, we can pull the latest available code base for Nexus 1.8 which was taged 1.6.2-SNAPSHOT from the sonatype forge repository thanks to the source artifact, but this later version is missing a test suite.

-The crowd integration is using the almost obsolete SOAP interface (REST is now preferred) and this will be re,oved in a future version of the crowd client library.
+The crowd integration is using the almost obsolete SOAP interface (REST is now preferred) and this will be removed in a future version of the crowd client library.

 The aim of this project is to offer an integration between Nexus and Crowd that can be installed on Nexus 2.x and offers the same level of functionnality than its Nexus 1.8 counter part.